AmauryD/ember-base-form-validation/README.md

 ember-base-form-validation
 ==============================================================================

-Simple ember component based form validation module , only providing base structure and components for validation
+Simple ember component based form validation module , only providing base structure and components for validation .
+His goal is to be flexible and adaptive to any situation.

-:warning: This addon does not provide any types validation methods or checks
+:warning: This addon does not provide any types validation methods or checks.

 Compatibility